Dan Lepard: Biography

-Television career

-In 2013 Dan featured as a judge alongside Kerry Vincent on The Great Australian Bake Off, a cooking television series aired on Nine Network in Australia.
+In 2013 Lepard featured as a judge alongside Kerry Vincent on The Great Australian Bake Off, on Nine Network in Australia.
 This was the first series and is based on the popular British format The Great British Bake Off.
 In the UK he appears as a guest chef on Channel Four's Sunday Brunch.

-Teaching

-Dan teaches sourdough masterclasses for the Cookery School at Little Portland Street, London.
-He frequently gives baking demonstrations, talks and masterclasses throughout the country at a wide range of events and festivals.

 Personal life

-He has lived in London since his late teens.
+Lepard has lived in London since his late teens.
 In 2012 Dan Lepard entered into a civil partnership with his long-term partner and business manager David Whitehouse.